arnath/arnath.github.io/src/lib/assets/posts/flutter-revelations.md

 ---
+title: Things I wish I'd known when I started using Flutter
+date: 2023-08-27
 published: true
-postDate: 2023-08-27
 ---

-# Things I wish I'd known when I started using Flutter

 Recently, I've been playing around in Flutter as a way to make iOS apps.
 I **despise** Swift, XCode, and Apple's documentation.
 For me, using